-It’s a nice enough film, but feels at times more like a documentary, and it’s not the sort of film where you enthusiastically munch through popcorn, and not a lot happens.
+It’s a nice enough film, but feels at times more like a documentary, and not a lot happens.
 And when it does it’s because kids are being kids and they go do their own thing, much to the chagrin of everyone else.

 Superbly acted by the two girls, perhaps more so for the younger one, and Firth … well, if he was the father of your children, you could rest easy.
 What a great dad.
-So yes, sort of enjoyable but don’t expect a lot of things to happen, and don’t expect anything supernatural – just a full on human drama.
+So yes, sort of enjoyable but don’t expect a lot of things to happen, and don’t expect anything supernatural – just a full-on human drama.
+It’s not the sort of film where you enthusiastically munch through popcorn.

 3.9 out of 5 scooters, because the kids, though grieving, annoyed me, and it was generally a bit too bloody depressing for my taste.
 Not a bad film, though, by all means.
 It’s very good, I just didn’t love it.